docxology/cohereants/markdown/10_symbols_glossary.md

 - **Semiochemicals**: Chemical substances that carry information between organisms, including pheromones, allomones, and kairomones
 - **Pheromones**: Semiochemicals that affect the behavior of other members of the same species, such as sex pheromones and trail pheromones
 - **Cuticular Hydrocarbons (CHCs)**: Long-chain hydrocarbons found on the surface of insects that serve as recognition cues and waterproofing agents
+- **Sensilla**: Microscopic sensory hairs or pegs on insect antennae and other body parts that serve as the primary sensory units for olfaction and other senses

 ### Insect Anatomy and Physiology
 - **Antennae**: Paired sensory appendages on the head of insects that contain olfactory and other sensory receptors